ahadith/sunnah-website-private/README.md

 * [Download](https://getcomposer.org/download/) and install composer
 * Run `install` comand of composer in the root dir
 * Visit the localhost url to see the site running

+## Launching the Dev Container

+Launching the dev container is composed of two simple commands.
+First, building the image, then running it.

+In order to build the image, run the following command in the same directory as the Dockerfile:

+`docker build -t {username}/{imagename} .`

+Once the docker image builds, run it by doing the following:

+`docker run -d -p 80:80 {username}/{imagename}`

+If you've used the ports above, you should be able to access the webserver using port 80 on the container's host.